ankihg/boggle-wiz/README.md

 ## Run
-Run the following from the `./boggle` directory to run with default parameters
+Run the following from the root directory of the project to play with default parameters
 ```
 python play.py
 ```